sap-tutorials/eda/tutorials/setup-aem/setup-aem.md

 ### Event Meshes

-As you learned in the previous section, an event mesh is composed of multiple event brokers that can span different regions and data centers.
+As you have learned in the previous section, an event mesh is composed of multiple event brokers that can span different regions and data centers.
 An event broker can only belong to a single mesh and the communication between event broker services in a mesh is powered by Dynamic Message Routing.event-broker-configuration

 > **Dynamic Message Routing** is the underlying technology enabling message exchange between different event broker services (nodes) in an event mesh.
 DMR allows connected nodes to automatically determine how to forward event messages within the same site (horizontal scaling) or between sites (multi-site scaling) to exchange subscription information.